schwille-paint/lbFCS/README.md

 # lbFCS

+> :warning: **Important: To use the published version of the package, please refer to the 'published' branch of this repository!!**

 ## Description
 Python package to evaluate [DNA-PAINT][paint] SMLM data via autocorrelation analysis for self-calibrating counting of molecules (according to ['Towards absolute molecular numbers in DNA-PAINT'][paper]).
 It requires the installation of the [picasso](https://github.com/jungmannlab/picasso) package.